dgroomes/insomnia-playground/README.md

 ### `example-export-files/`

 Do you want an example?
 There are example data files exported from my own Insomnia workspaces.
-There is both:
+The have been doctored though!
+I formatted with the `jq` commands later detailed in this doc.
+The example files are:

-* A file exported using the Insomnia application: `Insomnia_2020-08-24.json`
+* A file exported using the Insomnia application: `example-export-files/InsomniaAppExport.formatted.json`
-* A file exported using this project: `Insomnia-Insomnia_2020-08-24.json`
+* A file exported using this project: `example-export-files/NedbPlaygroundExport.formatted.json`

-You can compare these two files to see that this project exports similar data as the Insomnia app.
-In theory you could use a diffing tool to easily compare and contrast the differences but there are too many noisy differences that make the diff hard to read:
-* The order of the elements in the `resources` JSON array is different between the two files
-* The order of the JSON fields is differnet between the two files
-* The file exported by this project supports only 'workspace', 'requests', and 'request groups' but not 'environment' or 'cook jar'.

-To clean up the differences so that you can effectively use a diffing tool you can pass the files through a `jq` filter like this:
+These files were cleaned up to make the diff cleaner (and thus illustrate how similar the contents of the file really is!).
+The original export files were passed through a `jq` filter like this:

 ```
 cat example-export-files/InsomniaAppExport.json |\